-Starting with an Existing AMI

-• Creating an AMI through a Loopback File
+- Starting with an Existing AMI - Creating an AMI through a Loopback File

-There are two common ways to create an AMI that offer a mix of ease of use and detailed customization levels.
+In Linux and UNIX, there are two common ways to create an AMI that offer a mix of ease of use and detailed customization levels.

 The easiest method involves starting from an existing public AMI and modifying it according to your requirements, as described in Starting with an Existing AMI.